 Positive thinking exercise to develop positive thinking in your teenager

-Here are a few positive thinking exercises that your teenager can do to develop their positive mental attitude.
+But there here is few positive thinking exercises that your teenager can do to develop their positive mental attitude.

 Positive statement or positive self-talk